Dustin Byfuglien: Atlanta Thrashers / Winnipeg Jets (2010–2020)

 His All-Star streak continued into the following season, as he was invited to his fourth All-Star game.
 At the time of his selection, Byfuglien has amassed nine goals and 23 points through 40 games.
 On February 8, 2016, Byfuglien signed a five-year, $38 million contract extension with the Jets to remain with the team through the 2020–21 season.

 On October 27, 2018, Byfuglien recorded his 500th NHL point in a 2–1 win over the Detroit Red Wings, becoming the 14th player drafted in the eighth round or later to hit 500 points.
-He suffered a lower-body injury in a 3–1 loss to the Minnesota Wild in December 2018 and was expected to miss at least 10 games.
-Byfuglien eventually returned in February only to be re-injured again.
-Despite this setback, the Jets qualified for the 2019 Stanley Cup playoffs, where he averaged over 25 minutes per game and recorded 8 points in 6 games.
+He suffered a lower-body injury in a 3–1 loss to the Minnesota Wild on December 27, 2018, and was expected to miss at least 10 games.
+Byfuglien eventually returned on February 7, 2019, after missing all of the month of January only to be re-injured again a week later with a lower body injury.
+Despite this setback, Byfuglien returned to the Jets lineup on March 30, 2019, and eventually ended the 2018–19 season by leading the team in penalty minutes with 69 and the Jets qualified for the 2019 playoffs, where he averaged over 25 minutes per game and recorded 8 points in 6 games.

-On September 13, 2019, he was granted an indefinite personal leave of absence by the Winnipeg Jets.
+On September 13, 2019, less than three weeks before the 2019–20 season started, he was granted an indefinite personal leave of absence by the Jets.
 However, he was later suspended by the Jets for not returning to training camp, though later reports indicated this was for salary cap relief.
-He underwent surgery for a high ankle sprain in late October, 2019, without direct involvement of the team.
+He underwent surgery for a high ankle sprain in late October 2019, without direct involvement of the team.

 On February 24, 2020, the Jets announced that Byfuglien would not return for the remainder of the season.
-On April 17, the Jets and Byfuglien mutually agreed to a contract termination.
+On April 17, shortly into the COVID-19 pandemic, the Jets and Byfuglien mutually agreed to a contract termination.

 Personal life

+Byfuglien and his wife, Emily, have three children.
+All of the couple's children were born in Winnipeg.

 Byfuglien is an avid fisherman, and competed in the 2011 Fort Frances Canadian Bass Championship on Rainy Lake.
+He embraced his passion for fishing after retiring from the NHL and became a pro fisher.

 On August 31, 2011, Byfuglien was arrested on Lake Minnetonka and booked on suspicion of boating while intoxicated.
 Byfuglien pleaded guilty, and was sentenced to two days of community service on July 23, 2012.

-Byfuglien and his wife, Emily, have three children.
-All of the couple's children were born in Winnipeg.